Arkansas 4-H Volunteer Training

-Currently there are only three mandatory trainings, that all 4-H volunteer leaders must take before working with our youth.
+Currently there are three mandatory trainings, that all 4-H volunteer leaders must take before working with our youth.

 Volunteers will get all the information needed to run an effective 4-H club.
 With information on the history of 4-H in Arkansas, teaching models, rules for volunteering, and ideas for the day-to-day operation of a 4-H club, this resource is available at your county extension office, or for download here.